When you hire a car / van / motorhome

 you book your car hire on line there is sometimes

-You will be given a lower quote, however when you turn
+Waiver.
+You will be given a lower quote, however

 According

-and Collision Damage Waiver (CDW) for rental cars in
+Waiver (CDW) for rental cars in some countries.

-some countries.
-For Ireland this coverage is ONLY available
+For Ireland this coverage is ONLY available with

-for the full rental with your eligible MasterCard card
+pay for the full rental with your eligible MasterCard

-or Canadian Visa Card you may be covered for up to $50,000
+card or Canadian Visa Card you may be covered for

-Auto rental Insurance for your rental without excess.
+up to $50,000 Auto rental Insurance for your rental

 This

-apply.
-In order to establish if your MasterCard or Canadian
+exclusions apply.
+In order to establish if your

 This

-to the cardholder and therefore it is the card holders
+Canada to the cardholder and therefore it is the

-confirmation from your credit card issuer that you have
+your credit card issuer that you have adequate auto

-adequate auto rental insurance for the duration of your
+rental insurance for the duration of your rental.

 Contact